-The increase of people in jail has exploded right along with the drug epidemic in our country.
+The number of people in jail has exploded right along with the drug epidemic in our country.

-Those that commit crimes under the influence of drugs or alcohol have underling problems that need to be addressed.
-Yes, justice has to be served for the crime committed, but are we doing justice to the individual or to society when we throw them people in prison without addressing the underlying problem?
-Problems with addiction do not go away when one serves a jail term.
+Those who commit crimes under the influence of drugs or alcohol have underlying problems that need to be addressed.
 The U.S. Justice Department claims that two-thirds of those in jail for drug related crimes will return to prison within three years of being released, therefore becoming repeat offenders.
 Of these, half are sent back to prison for failing a drug test while on probation or parole.